kierncb/SQL_Grocery_Sales_EDA/README.md

 Confections led sales, peaking at $132.8M in January 2018, while Meat, Poultry, and Cereals remained strong performers.
 Repeat buyers like Wayne Chan drove revenue, with high purchase frequency and basket sizes.
 The top-selling product, Bread - Calabrese Baguette, earned $18.87M, alongside strong sales in Cereals and Beverages.
 Shelby Riddle led in total sales ($189.41M), while Julie Dyer handled the most transactions.
 Tucson, Jackson, and Sacramento topped U.S. sales, contributing to a total revenue of $4.33B.

-Optimizing product categories, customer retention, sales efficiency, high-performing products, and regional strategies will boost grocery sales.
-Expanding top-selling items, enhancing loyalty programs, and improving sales team performance can drive growth.
-Maintaining stock, bundling products, and targeting key cities will maximize revenue.
-These strategies will strengthen market position and ensure sustainable success.
+To increase grocery sales, it is important to focus on product categories, customer retention, sales efficiency, high-performing products, and regional strategies.
+Grocery stores can achieve business growth by expanding popular items, improving loyalty programs, and enhancing the sales team’s performance.
+Additionally, maintaining stock availability, bundling products, and targeting key cities can help maximize revenue.
+By applying these strategies, grocery stores can strengthen their market position and achieve long-term success.

 ## Insights Deep-Dive
 ### Sales Performance: